 1. Maximize southern orientation

 Look at your yard and winter sun.
 Orient the side of your greenhouse facing as much due South as possible.
 Ideally you will have as much of the surface area as possible absorbing the sun.
 Many people cannot put a greenhouse on the South side of their property due to space constraints, accessibility or other factors.
-If you don't have full sunlight, try to maximize as much light as you can keeping in mind the sun is lower on the horizon in winter months.
-Ideally the top of the greenhouse will run along an East-West axis to maximize daily collection.
-The idea is to collect as many of the warm rays as possible between the hours of 10:00 am to 2:00 pm., which provide the greatest amount of solar radiation1.
+If you don't have full sunlight, try to maximize as much light as you can keeping in mind the sun is lower on the horizon in winter months and the most intense solar energy will hit the southern side of the greenhouse.
+Ideally the top of the greenhouse will run along an East-West axis (example, front of greenhouse facing east, back facing west) to maximize daily collection.
+The idea is to collect as many of the warm rays as possible between the hours of 10:00 am to 2:00 pm., which provide the greatest amount of solar radiation (1).

 2. Increase thermal mass

-There are several commonly used materials for increasing thermal mass: Stone, Concrete and water.
-Water is an excellent mode of heat storage because it distributes the heat very evenly and releases it slowly.
+There are several commonly used materials for increasing thermal mass: stone, concrete and water.
+Gravel makes an excellent flooring for the greenhouse that increases the thermal mass and also allows water to drain.
+For additional thermal mass, water is an excellent mode of heat storage because it distributes the heat very evenly and releases it slowly.
 Large containers of water in a greenhouse will radiate heat all night, long after the last flickers of evening light fade.
 Warmth emitted from solar water containers is a slow, subtle, even heat that helps to maintain even greenhouse temperatures.
-Note: five gallon plastic buckets or 30 gallon barrels work nicely in a greenhouse.
+Note: five gallon plastic buckets or 30 gallon barrels work nicely in a greenhouse (2).
 Vessels are filled ¾ of the way with water then capped off tightly to prohibit evaporation and humidity.
 Smaller buckets are easily arranged to create a nice shelf, while large barrels also make nice plant stands.
 Black plastic works well for storage containers.
 Black will absorb most of the radiation hitting its surface transferring the heat to the water.
 Stainless and copper vessels work as well.
 They will heat much faster and transfer greater heat intensity to the water which absorbs more heat as a result.
 Metal containers may add undue expense and be difficult to find.
 I have not tried metal containers, but think it would be interesting to see a side by side test.

 3. Use a reflective surface to capture more sun